canonical/launchpad-manual/how-to/transfer-project-ownership.rst

 associated with team A are now associated with team B instead.

-You can find more details about "Sharing Policies" in your project's "Sharing policies" page.
+You can find more details about "Sharing policies" in your project's "Sharing policies" page.